 • Does the generator power the full unit or only the refrigerator?

-• Are there solar panels with battery backup systems installed?
+• Are there solar panels with battery backup installed?

 • Does the building have an independent water cistern?